InteraptSkills/Mongoose-with-MongoDB/README.md

 NoSQL database's use **documents** and **collections** to organize data.

 * Think of Collections like a large box that holds several items.
+A MongoDB database consists of collections of documents.
 * Think of Documents like the items within that large box.
+A document in MongoDB is composed of field (key) and value pairs.

 #### What is MongoDB?

 MongoDB is a NoSQL database that stores information as JSON.
 BSON is a computer data interchange format used mainly as a data storage and network transfer format in the MongoDB database.

 #### Basic MongoDB commands?
 There are several MongoDB commands, we will use only a few commands to test what is in our database.
 Such as: